Eppley Airfield

 Eppley Airfield (IATA: OMA, ICAO: KOMA, FAA LID: OMA), also known as Omaha Airport, is an airport in the midwestern United States, located 3 mi northeast of downtown Omaha, Nebraska.
-On the west bank of the Missouri River in Douglas County, it is the largest airport in Nebraska, with more arrivals and departures than all other airports in the state combined.
+On the west bank of the Missouri River in Douglas County, it is the busiest airport in Nebraska, with more arrivals and departures than all other airports in the state combined.
 It is classified as a medium hub airport by the Federal Aviation Administration (FAA).
 It is owned and operated by the Omaha Airport Authority (OAA).